COVID-19 risks

 - Accidentally throwing away or dropping your passport when cleaning your room or moving.

-As seen above, the majority of lost passports are due to carelessness on the part of the holder.
-If you lose your passport, in addition to reporting it to the Taiwanese authorities, if you need to return home urgently, you will need to apply for a travel document, etc. This requires obtaining a certified copy of your family register, and the application process takes a lot of time and effort.
-In addition, Japanese passports are highly trusted internationally, and lost passports are likely to be forged or altered, which could lead to crimes such as illegal entry and exit, or international terrorism.
-Please be sure to take good care of your passport during your stay.
+As seen above, the majority of lost passports are due to carelessness on the part of the passport holder.
+If you lose your passport, in addition to reporting it to the Taiwanese authorities, if you need to return home urgently, you will need to apply for a travel document or other document.
+This requires obtaining a certified copy of your family register, and the application process takes a lot of time and effort.
+Furthermore, Japanese passports are highly trusted internationally, and there is a risk that lost passports will be forged or altered, which could lead to crimes such as illegal entry and exit, or international terrorism.
+Please take great care to manage your passport while you are in Taiwan.

-3. Traffic Accident Trends (1) Key Statistics According to the National Police Agency, Ministry of the Interior, the number of traffic accidents in January 2025 was 36,167, an increase of 11.3% compared to the average from January to March of the previous year, which means that there were approximately 1,167 traffic accidents per day across Taiwan.
+3. Traffic Accident Trends (1) Key Statistics According to the National Police Agency of the Ministry of the Interior, the number of traffic accidents from May to July 2025 was 98,015, an increase of 0.5% compared to the same period last year, which means that there are approximately 1,065 traffic accidents per day across Taiwan.

-In addition, the number of fatalities (242) was down 6.6% compared to the average from January to March of the previous year (259).
-However, this still means that approximately eight people die in traffic accidents every day across Taiwan.
+The number of fatalities (651) was a slight decrease of 7.4% compared to the same period last year (703), but this still means that approximately seven people die in traffic accidents every day across Taiwan.

-As many traffic accidents still occur every day, when you go out, please be aware of the differences in traffic conditions and customs between Japan and Taiwan, and pay close attention to the driving conditions of surrounding cars and motorbikes to avoid becoming the victim of a traffic accident.
-In addition, we recommend that you purchase overseas travel insurance if possible in preparation for an unforeseen traffic accident during your stay.
+As many traffic accidents still occur every day, when you go out, please be aware of the differences in traffic conditions and customs between Japan and Taiwan, and pay close attention to the traffic conditions of cars and motorcycles around you to avoid becoming a victim of a traffic accident.
+Also, please be sure to purchase overseas travel insurance if possible in preparation for any unforeseen traffic accidents during your stay.

-Key statistics regarding road accidents are as follows:
+The main statistics regarding traffic accidents (May to July) are as follows:

-(2) Cases of Japanese Nationals Being Injured There have been cases of Japanese nationals visiting the country for tourism being involved in traffic accidents and dying.
+(2) Cases involving Japanese nationals There have been cases where Japanese nationals visiting the area for sightseeing were involved in traffic accidents while walking on the sidewalk and died.

-5. Number of cases of kidnapping or intimidation involving Japanese nationals: None reported.
+5. No cases of kidnapping or blackmail involving Japanese nationals have been reported.

 6. No safety incidents at Japanese companies have been reported.

-7. Purchasing overseas travel insurance We are aware of cases in which unexpected illness or traffic accidents while staying in Taiwan have resulted in expensive medical and hospital expenses.
+7. Purchasing overseas travel insurance We are aware of cases where unexpected illnesses or traffic accidents have resulted in high medical and hospital costs during a stay in Taiwan.

-In such cases, if you have overseas travel insurance, medical expenses and transportation costs will be covered in the event of illness, and depending on the insurance company and the contents of the contract, you may also be able to receive travel expenses for your family and arrange for a Japanese interpreter in Taiwan.
+In such cases, if you have overseas travel insurance, not only will medical expenses and transportation costs be covered in the event of illness, but depending on the insurance company and the contract, you may also be able to receive travel expenses for your family and arrange for a Japanese interpreter in Taiwan.
 When visiting Taiwan, we recommend that you take out as comprehensive overseas travel insurance as possible to prepare for unexpected crime, traffic accidents, sudden illness, etc.

-8. Submitting a residence notification, etc. In the event of a large-scale accident in Taiwan or damage caused by natural disasters such as earthquakes and typhoons, our association will confirm the safety of Japanese nationals based on the residence notification data submitted by Japanese nationals residing in Taiwan, and the residence notification plays an important role in confirming the safety of Japanese nationals.
-In addition, various information, including safety information, will be sent to the email address listed on the residence notification.
+8. Submitting Residence Notifications, etc. In the event of a large-scale accident in Taiwan or damage caused by natural disasters such as earthquakes or typhoons, our association will use the residence notification data submitted by Japanese nationals residing in Taiwan to confirm their safety.
+Residence notifications play a major role in confirming the safety of Japanese nationals.
+We also send various information, including safety information, to the email address listed on the residence notification.
 If you will be staying in Taiwan for more than three months, please submit a residence notification to our association.
-In addition, if there are any changes to the information you have notified us, such as returning to Japan or having already moved from the address you previously registered, please submit a "Return to Japan/Moving Out Notification" or "Change Notification" by referring to our association's website (https://www.koryu.or.jp/consul/stay/).
+If there are any changes to the information you have registered, such as returning to Japan or moving from a previously registered address, please submit a "Return to Japan/Moving Out Notification" or "Change Notification" by referring to our association's website (https://www.koryu.or.jp/consul/stay/).

 Telephone: (area code 07)-771-4008 (ext.
 47)